- Angular vs React: Brief Overview

 - Angular vs React Pros and Cons

 - Market Share of Angular and React

 - How to Choose Between Angular and React

 - Angular vs React – Which is Better?

 If you know the complete web application architecture, you will find ReactJS and AngularJS don’t share much in common, they both can help you build robust and reliable web applications.
 Choosing one from the two is certainly a tough choice.
-However, with this post, we aim to clear all your doubts regarding both the frameworks.
-By the end of this post, you will know what’s the difference between Angular and React.
+However, with this post, we aim to clear all your doubts regarding both frameworks.
+By the end of this post, you will know the answer to this question: Angular vs React, what’s the difference?

-Before we dive deeper into the nitty-gritty details about Angular and React, let’s first understand a few basics about both the frameworks.
+Before we dive deeper into the nitty-gritty details and compare Angular vs React in a better way, let’s first understand a few basics about both frameworks.